 I am nothing if not consistently inconsistent.
 At least, that was my excuse.
 I used it all the time.
 The ‘I have a family and a job’ excuse was helpful.
 So was the excuse, ‘I’m a slow writer.’
 After I used those excuses, I beat myself up.
 I was a failure for not being consistent, for not making my writing goals.
 I went through this a circular reasoning day after day after year.
 Until I decided to change.
 I’ve tried to change many, many times.
 And I’ve failed many, many times.
 This time I was determined to make it work.
 So I did some research—of course!
 The internet is full of well-meaning but useless advice.
 I turned to some trusted experts: Marie Forleo, James Clear, Stephan James, Dean Anderson, and Henrik Edberg.
 From their insights, I’ve compiled a list of things essential for developing consistency.
 Know Your Why —Marie Forleo Marie Forleo lists this as her number one key to being consistent.
 Being consistent over the long haul is hard work.
 She encourages you to have a clear compelling vision for what you want to achieve and why you want to achieve it.
 Knowing what and why makes it easier […]

 All sorts of people, from experienced professionals to the newest of neophytes, offer up rules on how to write, what to write, the order of scenes, types of characters, rules about rules for every flavor of writing from nonfiction to flash fiction.
 The rules offered by one author are often contradicted by the rules of another.
 The new writer searches and sorts through all of this looking for the secret rules for writers.
 She seems to think there is a secret out there that once unveiled will lead her down a petal-strewn path to a shiny finished manuscript and a publication contract.
+Here are two secret rules for writers that shouldn’t be a secret.
 The secret rule is: There is no secret.
 Nor is there one, right path to publication.
 The only real rules for writing are those of grammar, syntax, and editor guidelines.
 And even those rules can be broken if you have an understanding of what you are doing and why.
 Is there harm in reading the advice of others?
 Possibly.
-If your attempt to “follow the rules” drowns your muse in the overload of information, freezes her in the quandary between opposing rules, or blocks her with rules that don’t apply.
-I propose that as you immerse yourself […]
+If your attempt to “follow the rules” drowns your muse in the overload of information, freezes her in the quandary between opposing rules, or blocks her […]